darksoulq/MTBlockModels/README.md

 | Barrel Pump          | 8070           | XZ       |
 | Flood Light          | 8071            | DUXZ       |
 | Mover          | 8072            | DUXZ       |

-### Note:

-First of all, i am not going to port this into a plugin!, if you so wish, you can certainly do it!, rather i encourage it, the code will be 90% same so it wont be difficult (I just dont have too much time and updating plugin and making it per version compatible would be a pain)